-- A. All equipment, except specified as architectural finish, must be painted one coat of approved color, conforming to manufacturer's standard. - B. Hoist machine, motor, must be factory painted with manufacturer's standard finish and color. - C. Controller, sheave, car frame and platform, counterweight, beams, rails and buffers except their machined surfaces, cams, brackets, and all other uncoated ferrous metal items must be painted one factory primer coat or approved equal. - D. Stencil or apply decal floor designations not less than 100 mm (4 in.) high on hoistway doors, fascia, or walls within door restrictor areas.
-The color of paint used must contrast with the color of the surfaces to which it is applied. - E. Cartlift hoisting machine, controller, governor, main line shunt trip circuit breaker, safety plank, and cross head of car must be identified by 100 mm (4 in.) high numerals and letters located as directed.
-Numerals must contrast with surrounding color and must be stenciled or decaled. - F. Hoistway entrances of cartlift: - 1.
+- A. All equipment, except specified architectural finishes, must be given two coats of paint of approved color, conforming to manufacturer's standard. - B. Hoist machine assembly must be factory painted with manufacturer's standard finish and color. - C. Controller, car frame and platform, rails and buffers, cams, brackets and all other uncoated ferrous metal items, except their machined surfaces, must be painted one factory priming coat or approved equal. - D. Stencil or apply decal floor designations not less than 100 mm (4 in.) high on hoistway doors, fascia or walls.
+The color of paint used must contrast with the color of the surfaces to which it is applied. - E. Cartlift hoist machine, controller, main line shunt trip circuit breaker, bolster channel, and cross head of car must be identified by 100 mm (4 in.) high numerals and letters located as directed.
+Numerals must contrast with surrounding color and must be stenciled or decals. - F. Hoistway entrances of cartlift: - 1.
 Door panels must be stainless steel with a brushed finish. - 2.
-Fascia plates, toe guards, dust covers, hanger covers and other metal work, including built-in or hidden work and structural metal, (except stainless steel entrance frames and surfaces to receive baked enamel finish) must be given an approved prime coat in the shop, and one field coat of paint of approved color.
+Fascia plates, toe guards, dust covers, hanger covers and other metal work, including built-in or hidden work and structural metal, except stainless steel entrance frames and surfaces to receive baked enamel finish must be given an approved prime coat in the shop, and one field coat of paint of approved color.

-3.6 PRE-TEST AND TEST
+3.6 PRE-TESTS AND TESTS